 Apulian Black Glazed Dish

-An ancient Apulian Greek black glazed footed dish, with an impressed rosette in the center.
+An ancient Apulian Greek black glazed footed dish, with an impressed starburst in the center.

 Apulia, Magna Graecia, Southern Italy.

 The output and quality of the Greek colonial potters working in Apulia increased greatly following the Peloponnesian War when Attic exports fell off sharply.
 Apulian craftsmanship is an amalgamation of the Ionian (Athenian, Attic) conventions, and Doric (western colonial Greek) styles, with a noticeable native Italian aesthetic.

 Deaccessioned from the Newark Museum of Art, New Jersey; gifted to the museum in 1912, inv. no. X.46.127.